tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 Tendis/产品简介/产品系列/混合存储版_intl_en.md

 - Hybrid Storage Edition (cluster architecture) stores all data on disk, and caches all keys and the values of hot keys in the memory.

 ## Features
-#### Low cost
+#### Low costs
 - Data is automatically cached and automatically degraded to cold data.
 All data is stored on disk, and hot data is cached in the memory.
-Hybrid Storage Edition reduces operating costs by 40% to 80% compared with TencentDB for Redis Memory Edition.
+Hybrid Storage Edition reduces operating costs by 40% to 80% compared with TencentDB for Tendis Memory Edition.
 - Hybrid Storage Edition adopts the LZ4 data compression algorithm to automatically compress data once stored on disk, which balances performance and capacity and saves up to 90% of the disk capacity.

 #### High efficiency